MacPass/MacPass/README.md

 [Download MacPass at Dropbox](https://www.dropbox.com/sh/yqgfwi7f8mnd747/NCQlJmg0f0) (build 1419 06/28/2013)

+##Known Issues

+* Undo/Redo get's messed up when the Trash (=RecylcleBin in KeePass terms) is enabled/used

 ##Help

 I'm in constant need of a full set of Databases with all possible keyfile/password and format combinations.